Developer Guide

 Implementation details

-When the user enters a valid command with the entity keyword, the arguments are parsed by PawbookParser
+When the user enters a valid command with the entity keyword, the arguments are parsed by PawbookParser, which uses Predicate

 a list of all the entries of that entity type.